 |

-variety of schools and churches, as well as for private study.
+range of schools and churches, as well as for private study.

 The KindredCOLORS Exhibit has appeared at a variety of multicultural